Shemot to Bo: Moses Finds his Voice

 Moses Saved, by Marc Chagall

-His sister, vateitatzav at a distance to find out what would happen to him.
+Vateitatzav, his sister, at a distance to find out what would happen to him.
 And the daughter of Pharaoh went down to bathe on the Nile, and her girls were walking at hand [along] the Nile.
 And she saw the ark in the midst of the reeds, and she sent her slave-woman, who fetched it.
 And she opened it, and she saw the child, and hey!—it was a boy, crying.
 And she took pity on him and she said: “This is one of the Hebrews.”
 (Exodus 2:4-6)

 vateitatzav (וַתֵּתַצַּב) = she stationed herself.